 Forming a business

 Whatever type of business is decided, there are laws that govern its formation.
 These laws let a business owner know the prerequisites of forming a business.
 Most of the time business owners hire business lawyers for these activities.
 These business lawyers are the ones who guide and advise the business owner according to the prevailing laws of the state or country.
-It involves matters of formation, liability, taxation and human capital.
+It involves matters of formation, liability, taxation, and human capital.

 Furthermore, what will you name your business?
-Now here is something you need to understand that keeping the same name as someone else can land you in trouble according to the law.
+Now here is something you need to understand keeping the same name as someone else can land you in trouble according to the law.
 Claiming something that you are not is another thing.
-That a business owner must not do as it can land the business in turmoil.
+That a business owner must not do this as it can land the business in turmoil.
 Business lawyers are usually well versed in handling such situations.

 Buying a business:

 Let us just say you intend on buying an existing business.
-Well, we say it is a good idea, why waste energy in forming a business when you can buy one.
+Well, we say it is a good idea, why waste energy in forming a business when you can buy one?
 Right?
-What a business owner must understand is that while forming a business is somewhat a tough task, buying an existing business has its loopholes.
+What a business owner must understand is that while forming a business is somewhat of a tough task, buying an existing business has its loopholes.
 A good business lawyer will understand all of this and will make life easy for the business owner.

-Contracts with the property owner, vendors, equipment providers and employees are the ones who need attention when buying an existing business.
+Contracts with the property owner, vendors, equipment providers, and employees are the ones who need attention when buying an existing business.
 Business law advises the business owner of the potential risk, if any, for such a transaction.
 A business lawyer must consider all existing contracts made between the former owner and the stakeholders.
 A business lawyer should carefully construct new contracts, keeping the interest of both parties safeguarded.

 Managing a business:

-Laws that govern business law provides detail for the management of the business as well.
+Laws that govern business law provide detail for the management of the business as well.
 A good business lawyer will be well versed in understanding all of them and can guide the business owner accordingly.

 Closing or selling off a business: